Skip to main content

 Even if you want to inspect multiple Google Cloud projects, this process only needs to be done once.
 That is, you only need one service account, identity pool, and identity provider for Shisho Cloud.

-After changing the values in the # Input values section appropriately, run the following script to create the necessary resources (ID providers and IAM roles):
+After changing the values in the # Input values section at the beginning of the script appropriately, run the following script to create the necessary resources (ID provider and IAM roles):

 #!/bin/bash